-- 1. Initiation Date.
-The plan validity period for Preliminary Plans starts on the later of: - a.
-30 days from the date of mailing indicated on the written resolution; or - b.
-If an administrative appeal is timely noted by any party authorized to file an appeal, the date upon which the court having final jurisdiction acts, including the running of any further applicable appeal periods. - 2.
-Duration. - a.
-Single-phase project. - A Preliminary Plan approved after March 31, 2009, and before April 1, 2017, remains valid for 60 months after its Initiation Date. - ii.
-A Preliminary Plan approved after March 31, 2017, remains valid for 36 months after its Initiation Date. - b.
-Multi-phase project. - An approved Preliminary Plan for a multi-phase project remains valid for the period of time allowed in the phasing schedule approved by the Planning Board. - The applicant must propose a phasing schedule and the duration of the validity period for each phase as part of an application for Preliminary Plan approval or amendment.
-The Planning Board must assign each phase a validity period after considering the size, type and location of the project. - iii.
-The time allocated to any phase must be 60 months or less after the initiation date for that particular phase for any Preliminary Plan approved after March 31, 2009, but before April 1, 2017, and 36 months after the initiation date for that particular phase for any Preliminary Plan approved after March 31, 2017. - iv.
-The cumulative validity period of all phases must be shorter than or equal to the APFO validity period which begins on the Initiation Date of the first Preliminary Plan approval, including any extension granted under Section 4.3.J.7. - An approved Preliminary Plan for a multi-phase project that includes land or building space to be transferred to the County for an arts or entertainment use under Section 59-C-6.2356 of the zoning ordinance in effect on October 29, 2014, is validated for all phases of the approved Preliminary Plan by recordation of a plat for all property in the phase containing the arts or entertainment use if recordation occurs within 5 years after the final approval of the Preliminary Plan.
-After approval, an amendment or modification to the phasing plan or the Preliminary Plan will not affect the validations, if the requirements of this Subsection have otherwise been met.
+- a.
+Single-phase project. - A preliminary plan approved after March 31, 2009 and before April 1, 2017 remains valid for 60 months after its initiation date. - ii.
+A preliminary plan approved after March 31, 2017 remains valid for 36 months after its initiation date. - b.
+Multi-phase project.

-- 3. Validation.
-A Preliminary Plan or phase of a Preliminary Plan is validated when the applicant has secured all government approvals necessary to record a plat, and a plat for all property shown on the plan or in that phase has been recorded in the County Land Records. - 4.
-Effect of a Preliminary Plan Amendment on Validity Period.
-For any action taken by the Planning Board to amend a previously approved Preliminary Plan, the Planning Board will determine, on a case by case basis, whether the validity period should be extended and, if so, for what duration.
-In making the determination, the Planning Board must consider the nature and scope of the requested amendment.
+- An approved preliminary plan for a multi-phase project remains valid for the period of time allowed in the phasing schedule approved by the Board. - ii.
+The applicant must propose a phasing schedule and the duration of the validity period for each phase as part of an application for preliminary plan approval or amendment.
+The Board must assign each phase a validity period after considering the size, type, and location of the project. - iii.
+The time allocated to any phase must be 60 months or less after the initiation date for that particular phase for any preliminary plan approved after March 31, 2009, but before April 1, 2017, and 36 months after the initiation date for that particular phase for any preliminary plan approved after March 31, 2017. - iv.
+The cumulative validity period of all phases must be shorter than or equal to the APFO validity period which begins on the initiation date of the first preliminary plan approval, including any extension granted under Section 4.3.J.7. - v.
+If the recordation of an approved preliminary plan occurs within 5 years of approval for a multi-phase project that includes land or building space to be transferred to the County for an arts or entertainment use under Section 59-C-6.2356 of the zoning ordinance in effect on October 29, 2014, all phases of the preliminary plan are validated.
+After approval, an amendment or modification to the phasing plan or the preliminary plan will not affect the validations if the requirements of this Subsection have otherwise been met. - 3.
+Validation.
+A preliminary plan or phase of a preliminary plan is validated when the applicant has secured all government approvals necessary to record a plat, and a plat for all property shown on the plan or in that phase has been recorded in the County Land Records. - 4.
+Effect of a preliminary plan amendment on validity period.
+For any action taken by the Board to amend a previously approved preliminary plan, the Board will determine, on a case-by-case basis, whether it should extend the validity period and, if so, for what duration.
+In making the determination, the Board must consider the nature and scope of the requested amendment. - H. Extension of plan validity period. - 1.
+Extension request.